RandoriAS/randori-tools/RandoriBuiltin/readme.md

 to reflect the location of your local Flex SDK.

-Then run "ant" on a commandline.
+Then run "ant" on a commandline (in the directory of the build.xml file).

 After the builtin.swc is created, opened the SWC with a zip or Rar editor and extract this file: catalog.xml